Analytics is far from straightforward.

 1. “This one person knows about analytics – he or she can sort it all out.”

 Strangely enough, many businesses tend to assume that one or two people with analytics capabilities will be able to single-handedly figure out the challenges faced by the organisation.
-Mike says he sees this quite often:
+Matt says he sees this quite often:

 “There isn’t a lot of domain expertise in analytics just hanging around, so there’s an assumption that if you ask somebody who knows about analytics to help you, they’ll magically be able to ‘fix’ the problem – however, there are actually a lot of components to making it work right.”

-In the situations Mike has seen work well, there has been a multi-functional team running the project.
+In the situations Matt has seen work well, there has been a multi-functional team running the project.
 Even if the heavy analytics lifting is done by only one or two people, this sharing of responsibility allows for varying viewpoints and a much broader spectrum of expertise.

 “If you were starting a new business line, you wouldn’t just say to one person, ‘okay go do this’ – it requires more than that, but for some reason in analytics people often assume that one person can handle the entire process.”

 2. “To get our analysts to produce good work, we need to specify what they do.”

 Another common misconception Matt sometimes encounters is that analysts need a lot of hand-holding throughout the process.
 There are a couple of reasons people assume this:

 “When a business has a limited amount of analytics resource and there’s only a short amount of time that a project can be worked on, people feel like they need to be very prescriptive about what they want in order to get something achieved,” Matt explains.
 “A better approach, I’ve found, is to be thorough when describing the problem itself and the outcome you are looking for, not the imagined solution.
 If you give the analyst your challenge, they will figure out how to solve it.”